 To connect tape devices to Veeam Backup & Replication, you need to deploy a tape server.
-Tape servers are network appliances that connect tape libraries to the Veeam backup server and manage traffic between tape devices and Veeam backup server.
+Tape servers are Veeam roles that connect tape libraries to the Veeam backup server and manage traffic between tape devices and Veeam backup server.
 The connected tape devices are recognized by the Veeam Backup & Replication automatically.

 Data Movers with Veeam Backup & Replication, the data transfer during archiving and restore processes is enabled with Veeam Data Mover services.
 The Data Movers run on tape servers and other components of backup infrastructure.
 They receive tasks from the Veeam backup server and communicate to each other to transfer the data.
 The Data Movers are light-weight services that take a few seconds to deploy.
 Deployment is fully automated: when you assign a tape server role to a server, Veeam Backup & Replication installs the necessary components on this server and starts the required services on it.

 Drives use hardware dependent block sizes to read/write the tape data.
 Generally, the drives support a range of block sizes and report this range to Veeam Backup & Replication.
 If you use a tape library with multiple drives or a number of standalone drives, Veeam Backup & Replication uses a unified block size to write data to tapes.
 Veeam Backup & Replication collects the block size ranges reported by each drive, compares them and detects a range of block sizes that can be supported by all drives.
 This range is additionally limited by storage controllers settings used in your infrastructure.
 From this range, Veeam Backup & Replication supports only values divisible by 1024.
 You can check the resulting range of block sizes supported by Veeam Backup & Replication for a particular drive in the Drives properties.
 For details, see Working with Drives.

 Note: If you connect the tape devices via HBA, Veeam Backup & Replication uses the block size configured for the HBA.